East Tennessee State University

 ETSU professor James Livingston guides campers as they discover visual effect techniques through the use of videography, green screen compositing, and effects compositing.
 Students assemble their effects clips as a digital presentation for parents on the last day!

-This camp is designed to teach campers who are interested in media production the basics of video production, TV studio production, and radio.
-They will gain hands-on experience in the ETSU RTVF facility and take a field trip to a local television studio.
+This camp is designed to teach campers who are interested in digital media production the basics of game modeling and animation.
+They will gain hands-on experience in the Niswonger Digital Media Center.
+Lunch is included and they will visit the Center for Physical Activity each day

 Renaissance Engineering Camp June 22-26